privacysandbox/protected-auction-services-docs/bidding-auction-services-kanon-integration.md

 An API key will be provided to each SSP during Protected Auction services onboarding / enrollment so that TEE based SFE instances can call K-Anonymity Query service.
 The SSP would be required to configure the API key in the TEE based SFE's config.

+Sellers / SSPs can see the guide [here][23] for Query API key setup and verification.

 ## Design options and architectures